 Medical Debt Collections: How Unpaid Medical Bills Affect Your Credit Score

 Medical debt, if you pay your medical bills on time, does not affect your credit score in almost all cases, no matter how big your debt is.
-But if you miss a payment or several payments, and collection agencies get involved–that’s the key–then it will most certainly be reported to credit bureaus.
-Medical debt collection is a thriving business.
-They’re out to squeeze you for as much as they can get.
+But if you miss a payment or several payments, and collection agencies get involved–that’s the key–then it will most certainly be reported to credit bureaus and damage your credit score.

 How To Keep Your Medical Debt Off Your Credit Report